 Whether it’s cleaning your room or your digital mess, it’s a hectic task.
 And once you have accomplished it, you do need some rest.
 So relax on your couch & maybe, cherish the goal that you’ve just achieved with a hot cup of coffee.

 While going through this process, if realized everyone has a different sort of digital space.
 As for someone, if something is redundant, then it could be essential for the other.
-It depends on you what actually matters & what is simply useless & adding no value in your digital life.
+It depends on you what actually matters & what is simply useless & adding no value to your digital life.
 Once you have found out what are those things, it will be much easier for you to get through the process & get out of the mess & regain productivity, living a distraction-free digital space.

-Digital detox is all about refraining yourself from the technology for a certain period of time, which isn’t a permanent solution to this digital mess.
+Digital detox is all about refraining from the technology for a certain period of time, which isn’t a permanent solution to this digital mess.
 It’s better if we organize our digital life in a way that we don’t really need to go on a digital detox ever again.

 Does this process help you in balancing your digital space by getting rid of your digital mess?
 I would love to see how you’ve progressed after doing this.